talvbansal/talvbansal.me/source/_posts/easy-push-to-deploy-for-laravel-with-gitlab-ci.md

 ]);
 ```

-And then run the CS fixer
+And then run the CS fixer so that we can be confident that our pipeline will pass.
 ```bash
 vendor/bin/php-cs-fixer fix --config .php_cs.php
 ```